s212781/MLOps-Project-Group13/reports/README.md

 --- question 9 fill here ---

+During our project development, we used git and Github to collaborate easier and do a proper version control of our code.
+It helped us keep track of the changes made in the code.
+We could follow what changes were made, who made them and when they were made.
+We made use of branches in our project.
+All of the group members mostly worked on different branches to avoid conflicts when developing simultaneously.
+Other than the main branch, we had branches dev, model, test, report for different purposes.
+We also used pull requests, which helped us implement different parts of the code without affecting the main branch.

 ### Question 10

 > **Did you use DVC for managing data in your project?
 If yes, then how did it improve your project to have version**